Actyx/Actyx/web/developer.actyx.com/docs/reference/cli/overview.md

 image: /images/defaults/default.svg
 ---

-Actyx CLI is the command line interface that lets you interact with and mange your Actyx nodes.
+Actyx CLI is the command line interface that lets you interact with and manage your Actyx nodes.
 For installation instructions, please refer to [this how-to guide](../../how-to/local-development/install-cli-node-manager.mdx).

 <h2>Subcommands</h2>